-- Laughter helps the brain relax.
-History has shown that its heaviest moments are often leavened by using humour and laughter as conscious choices.
-So watching funny movies, telling jokes and sharing funny memes are good ways to cope when other things aren’t working as expected.
+- Laughter boosts immunity, helps the brain relax and improves mood and relationships.
+Watching funny movies, telling jokes and sharing funny memes are good ways to cope when other things aren’t working as expected.

 I hope this article has shown you why you should do online therapy, where to get therapy online and how to get online therapy if you need it.